How to Remove Table But Keep Text in Word

 Method 3: Using Macros (Advanced)

-For users familiar with macros, you can create a macro that will automate removing tables but keeping text.
-This is ideal for large documents with multiple tables.
+For users experienced with macros, a macro can quickly remove tables from a document while keeping the text inside.
+This method is ideal for large documents with multiple tables.

 1. Developer Tab: Ensure your Developer tab is available in the Ribbon.
-If not, you can enable it through File > Options > Customize Ribbon.
+If not, open File > Options > Customize Ribbon.
+Select the Developer tab, then click OK.

 2. Record Macro: Under the Developer tab, click “Record Macro”.
 Give your macro a name, choose where to store it, and provide a description.